blah blah

 One Health Is Essential

 AMR is shaped by what happens in human health, animal health, agriculture, food systems, and the environment.
-Effective NAPs therefore use a One Health approach to coordinate action across these sectors.
+Resistance can emerge in one sector and spread rapidly to others — meaning that a response limited to human medicine alone is insufficient.

 - Multisectoral committees and technical working groups

-- Integrated surveillance systems
+- Integrated surveillance systems across human, animal, and environmental health

 - Infection prevention and biosecurity measures